1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 62) Come back to this dialogue

-“But this progressive practice met the
-sharp resistance of Lysenko, Prezent, Ol’shansky, and others,”
-(Medvedev and Lerner, p.
-64)

 “and his low level of culture lead to a
 peculiar introduction of ideas that are close to outmoded scientific